 - In China, Huaan Yifu had significant outflows of 3t (US$121mn, 10%)

 - Outflows in February halted the upward trend that began in Q3 2018; however, flows remain positive for 2019 with collective inflows of 39t (US$1.7bn, 2%)

-- Total holdings in tonnes (2,513), have not been this high since March 2013, when the price of gold was 22% higher
+- Total holdings in tonnes (2,479), remain near levels last seen in early 2013, when the price of gold was 23% higher

 ***Low-cost US-based gold backed ETFs are defined as gold-backed ETFs that trade on US markets with annual management fees of 20bps or less.